 For California residents, the proposed code changes would result in lower energy bills for about 5 percent of owners of new homes.
-The Statewide CASE Team estimates that on average the proposed change to Title 24, Part 6 would only marginally increase construction cost, but the measure result in a savings of about \$3100 in energy and maintenance cost per house over 30 years.
-Overall, the Statewide CASE Team expects the 2022 Title 24, Part 6 Standards to save homeowners about \$620,000 per year relative to homeowners whose single-family homes are minimally compliant with the 2019 Title 24, Part 6 requirements.
+The Statewide CASE Team estimates that on average the proposed change to Title 24, Part 6 would only marginally increase construction cost, but the measure is estimated to result in savings of about \$3100 in energy and maintenance cost per house over 30 years.
+In total, the Statewide CASE Team expects this proposed change to 2022 Title 24, Part 6 Standards to save homeowners about \$610,000 per year statewide relative to homeowners whose single-family homes are minimally compliant with the 2019 Title 24, Part 6 requirements.
 As discussed in Section 3.4.1, when homeowners or building occupants save on energy bills, they tend to spend it elsewhere thereby creating jobs and economic growth for the California economy.
 Energy cost savings can be particularly beneficial to low income homeowners who typically spend a higher portion of their income on energy bills, often have trouble paying energy bills, and sometimes go without other necessities to save money for energy bills (Association, National Energy Assistance Directors 2011).